worldbank/iefieldkit/README.md

   * **ieimport** - similar to ODK meta.
 Applies labels etc. Stores meta data from the form to the vars in the data set.
   * **ieduplicates** and **iecompdup** - already exists in **ietoolkit**, will be moved here in time for the first version of **iefieldkit**.
 Finds duplicates, assists in identifying why they are duplicates, and provides an easy way to correct them.
   * **iehfc** - set of commands with iehfc being the main command that runs high frequency checks
+  * **ieprogressreport** - Generates a table with number of interviews done.
+Exports in Excel form.
+First sheet is total, last day, last week.
+Then user can specify vars like district, data collection team, enumerator, etc. that this information is split by.
+Command should probably have a shorter name.
 * After data collection
   * **iebatchcorrection** - simplifies applying a lot of corrections on a large number of variables.
 It uses an Excel sheet as input and this sheet can then later function as a documentation better structured and more easily overviewed than a humongous do-file.
   * **ieappend** - helps document all the small edits needed when appending data sets from multiple rounds or from very similar surveys from different locations.